open-telemetry/opentelemetry-go-instrumentation/CONTRIBUTING.md

 - `llvm`
 - `make`

-Build the Go Automatic Instrumnentation binary by running:
+Build the Go Automatic Instrumentation binary by running:
 `make build`

 Alternatively, you can create a Linux Docker container: